 Tax preparation services require a certain set of skills.
-Accounting for tax prep is defined as accountants and tax professionals that prepare individual and/or business tax returns for submission to the IRS.
-According to Statista, the revenue of the accounting, tax preparation and payroll services industry in the United States generated about $156 billion last year and will only be growing.
+Accounting for tax prep is defined as accountants and tax professionals who prepare individual and/or business tax returns for submission to the IRS.
+According to Statista, the revenue of the accounting, tax preparation, and payroll services industry in the United States generated about $156 billion last year and will only be growing.

-Providing accounting tax prep services is a business that can certainly bring in profits.
+Starting an accounting and tax preparation business can certainly bring in profits.
 Whether you handle businesses or individual tax preparation, there are always customers looking for help.
-As long as there are taxes, there will be a need for tax prep merchants.

-Beginning a business in the tax prep industry will take a bit of planning.
-In order to be successful there are a few main points that you should be sure to think about.
+Starting a tax preparation business will take a bit of planning.
+In order to be successful, there are a few main points that you should be sure to think about.